 To find out how much you could potentially pay for public liability insurance, you can compare your options and get a quote with us.

 They may sound similar, but public liability insurance and professional indemnity are two very different products.
-Public liability insurance covers you when your business’ day-to-day activities cause injuries or damage to a third party, while professional indemnity covers claims for loss or damage that occur due to bad advice or mistakes in your service.
+Public liability insurance covers you when your negligent business’ day-to-day activities cause injuries or damage to a third party, while professional indemnity covers claims for loss or damage caused by bad advice or mistakes in your service.

 In another example, Colin is an accountant who gave bad financial advice to a client who then suffers monetary damages.
 The client sues Colin to recoup their losses, and Colin enlists his professional indemnity insurance to cover his legal costs.